Define and get an overview of your topic or find definitions of key terms and concepts:

 - Universal Database of Russian/NIS Statistical Publications (UDB-STAT)

-Think Tank - limited to think tanks dealing in public policy, including NGOs (non-governmental organizations)
+Think Tanks guide - limited to think tanks dealing in public policy, including NGOs (non-governmental organizations)

 - Think Tank Search (Harvard University) – think tanks can give an appreciation of government action or inaction in an area